Preface

 New found facts about Rani Mangamma

 Sri Srinivasa Iyangarar son of Sri Kedazapha Iyangar belonging to Athreya Gothram was appointed to manage this temple.
 On the pillar that is found beside this inscription, the sculpture of Rani Mangamma is found.
-She is seen standing with folded hands in ‘Anjali’ posture and having a sword in her waist belt.
-The history of Rani Mangamma will see new light on the basis of this inscription.
-So far the name of the father of Rani Mangamma which was not known had been brought to light for the first time as Sri Muthiyappa Naicker.
+She is seen standing with folded hands in an ‘anjali’ posture and having a sword in her waist belt.
+The history of Rani Mangamma will see a new light based on this inscription.
+So far the name of the father of Rani Mangamma which was not known has been brought to light for the first time as Sri Muthiyappa Naicker.

 Sri Anjaneya

-Lord is seen in standing posture and facing east.
+Lord is seen in a standing posture and facing east.
 The standing posture is very graceful and pleasant to the eyes.
-Devotees will like to look at the graceful posture for long, since it is bound to give serenity to the mind.
+Devotees will like to look at the graceful posture for a long since it is bound to give serenity to the mind.

 Lord’s lotus feet adorning hollow anklets are seen firmly rooted to the ground.
-Left leg is graciously bent and the lotus foot is slightly turned forward.
-His right leg is straight and the lotus feet is straight looking.
-In His hands He is wearing kanganam in the wrist and keyuram in the arm.
-His left hand is seen folded and holding the short stem of the Sowgandhika flower.
-His right hand is seen raised in Abhaya mudra, assuring the devotee of fearlessness.
+The left leg is graciously bent and the lotus foot is slightly turned forward.
+His right leg is straight and the lotus feet are straight-looking.
+In His hands, He is wearing a Kangan on the wrist and a keyur on the arm.
+His left hand is seen folded and holding the short stem of the sowgandhika flower.
+His right hand is seen raised in abhaya mudra, assuring the devotee of fearlessness.
 His tail is seen raised and goes around His right hand, and takes a bend above the head.
-Lord is wearing two ‘malas’ in His neck, one of which is close to His neck.
-Lord’s face is pleasing to the eyes, and attracts the attention of the devotees.
-He is wearing ear-ring which is long and touching the shoulders.
+Lord is wearing two ‘malas’ on His neck, one of which is close to His neck.
+Lord’s face is pleasing to the eyes and attracts the attention of the devotees.
+He is wearing earrings which is long and touching the shoulders.
 Neatly combed kesam of the Lord kept above the head with the help of ornamental ‘kesa bhandha’.
-Small part of kesam is flowing to the sides of His head, adding beauty to the deity.
-The Lord is facing straight (‘yathur mukhi’) and it appears that the eyes of the Lord are directly showering the blessings on the devotee.
+A small part of kesam is flowing to the sides of His head, adding beauty to the deity.
+The Lord is facing straight (‘yathur mukhi’) and it appears that the eyes of the Lord are directly showering blessings on the devotee.

 Experience

-Dharshan of Yathur Mukhi Sri Anjaneya Swamy of this kshetra is sure to bestow confidence to face any situation with total abidance to the righteous path.
-Diplomacy to handle any situation and courage to face difficulty will be easily evoked in the in the presence of the deity.
+Darshan of Yathur Mukhi Sri Anjaneya Swamy of this kshetra is sure to bestow confidence to face any situation with total abidance to the righteous path.
+Diplomacy to handle any situation and courage to face difficulty will be easily evoked in the presence of the deity.

 * read about the author